myrtopar/NNDescent/Readme.md

 - HOW TO RUN:
 make run ARG=X : Runs the main function for K = X make test : Runs the tests

+Some datasets are uploaded on this repository under the directory "datasets".
+The user's distance metric function must be present on the file main.cpp.
+There is already an euclidean distance metric (for an arbitrary number of dimensions) in main.cpp.